Date: 28 February 2014. Food in Foil.

 And just

-recently I spotted some Hormel chili in a foil packet -- advised as
+recently I spotted some Hormel chili in a foil packet -- advertised as

-a perfect topper and if you have a microwave you can nuke it for 45 seconds to hot...
+a perfect topper for a baked potato.
+If you have a microwave you can nuke it for 45 seconds to hot...

 Anyway, taste and test all you might consider now, while access to a

 variety of choices is easy.
-You'll want to know if foil chili
+You will want to know if foil chili

 (for instance) is to your liking.